blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 <img src="/images/notes/machine-learning/epilogue/prior-2.png" class="center">

 If we actually knew the prior then we could compute the posterior $P(h = f \mid \mathcal D)$ for every hypothesis $h \in \mathcal H$.
 With this, we could find the most probable hypothesis given the data.
 In fact, we can derive the expected value of $h$, $\mathbb E(h(\feature))$ for every $\feature$.
-Further still, we can derive the **error bar** --- the chances that we're wrong.
+Further still, we can derive the **error bar**---the chances that we're wrong.
 Simply, we can derive everything in a principled way.

 Bayesian learning can be justified in two main cases.
 The first is when the prior is **valid**, that is, it is indeed the probability that a particular hypothesis is the target function.
-The second is when the prior is **irrelevant**, for example, when we place a prior, when get more and more data sets and we look at the posterior we might realize that the posterior is affected largely by the data set and less and less by the prior --- the prior gets factored out as we get more and more data.
+The second is when the prior is **irrelevant**, for example, when we place a prior, when get more and more data sets and we look at the posterior we might realize that the posterior is affected largely by the data set and less by the prior; the prior gets factored out as we get more and more data.
 In this case, we can think of the prior simply as a computational catalyst.

 For example, we might choose to use conjugate priors, where we don't have to recompute the posterior as an entire function, but instead parameterize it and change the parameters when we get new data points.
 This is valid when we're going to be doing it enough that by the time we arrive, it doesn't matter what we started with.